 "There it is!"
 Snape shouted throwing to Draco the book that he had rescued from the drawing room.

 Draco got hold of it but didn’t dare open it, didn't dare find out.
-Let’s get this out of the way first
+Let’s get this out of the way first, he thought.

 They laid Narcissa’s body to rest on top of one of the beds, for lack of better ideas.